TimurYuTA/front-end-entrance-exam/README.md

 ## Description

-A web page with a resume completed according to the terms of referenc.
+A web page with a resume completed according to the terms of reference.

 ## Functionality